AyHelloWorld/cryptoshop/README.md

 <b>You can use it like console application:</b>

+Linux users: Make a symlink of the module on your bin folder...

     # encrypt the file test with AES-256.
-    # If no algo is specified, Serpent-256 (-a srp) is default.
+    # If no algo is specified, Serpent (-a srp) is default.
     # Encrypted file test.cryptoshop is write in same folder:

     ./cryptoshop -e test -a aes

     # decrypt the file test.cryptoshop.
     # No need to specify algo.
 It is automatically detected by decryption routine.

     ./cryptoshop -d test.cryptoshop